 Do you offer a warranty?

 I stand behind my work and will cover all defects in manufacturing.
 Issues like normal wear and tear, scratches, dull edges from use, and abuse/misuse are not covered.
 Examples of abuse include but are not limited to neglect resulting in rust, exposure to extreme heat (i.e. "sanitizing the blade with fire"), using the knife as a pry bar or screw driver, or chopping with any knife not designed to do so.
 It is always best to contact us before making any modifications to the knife that may void the warranty.
 If you have any issues please contact me directly and I will do our best to help.

 How do I care for my knife?

 A lot of our knives are high carbon steel.
 They will rust or discolor if not kept dry and semi regularly oiled.
 Some chose to leave the discoloration or "patina" as it offers some rust protection and a unique character.
 The patina can be removed with steel wool or fine scotch bright easily.

 Even stainless steel will rust over time and needs to stay dry.
 Make sure to wipe the blade before re-sheathing and do not store knives in a wet sheath.
 Keep a light coat of oil on the metal areas of high carbon blades.
 Mineral oil is sufficient and is food safe.
 Application of wood protector such as Tru-Oil on wood handles will restore luster.
 G10 and Micarta simply need to be cleaned with mild soap and water then dried thoroughly.
 A detailed care and maintenance sheet is sent out with every knife.

 Are your knives made in the U.S.A?

 Yes, every knife and sheath is handmade in the U.S.A. in our shop in Central Pennsylvania.
 I do everything in house, including heat treatment.
-I try my best to source all materials in the US and pride ourselves in searching for the best quality and not the cheapest price.
+I try my best to source all materials in the US and pride myself in searching for the best quality materials and not the cheapest price.
 Some steels are manufactured in Europe and must come from there.